stivenramireza/stivenramireza/README.md

 I'm a systems engineer and software development specialist with 3+ years of experience.
 I have skills for research, teamwork and leadership.
 I consider myself as a self-taught person and passionate about what I do.

-* 🌍  I'm based in Medellín, Antioquia, Colombia
+* 🌍  I'm based in Medellín, Antioquia, Colombia.
-* ✉️  You can contact me at [stivenramireza@gmail.com](mailto:stivenramireza@gmail.com)
+* ✉️  You can contact me at [stivenramireza@gmail.com](mailto:stivenramireza@gmail.com).
-* 🚀  I'm currently working at [Habi](http://habi.co)
+* 🚀  I'm currently working at [Habi](http://habi.co).
-* 🧠  I'm learning serverless computing
+* 🧠  I'm learning serverless computing.
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  I'm open to collaborating on interesting projects.

 ### Skills